mynam3isjack/ReplyTerraformLab/README.md

   - Create a folder .github and a subfolder workflows in the Git repo
   - Create workflows based on GitHub Actions Workflow YAML - <a href="https://learn.hashicorp.com/tutorials/terraform/github-actions#github-actions-workflow-yaml">Details</a>

+- Step 3.2: Example of Pull Request validation workflow
+	- Create a file terraform-plan.yml in the workflows subfolder.

+		name: Terraform Plan

+		on:
+		pull_request:
+			branches: [ master ]

+		jobs:
+		terraform:
+			runs-on: ubuntu-latest

+			env:
+			ARM_CLIENT_ID: feadf2df-afd7-4d70-bb4d-594b5dcabdae
+			ARM_CLIENT_SECRET: ${{secrets.TF_ARM_CLIENT_SECRET}}
+			ARM_SUBSCRIPTION_ID: 475a2aea-10e5-4288-abc9-9efd4f3dc215
+			ARM_TENANT_ID: 2988608b-70b9-4911-9303-78aadfa95034

+			steps:
+			- uses: actions/checkout@v2

+			- name: Setup Terraform
+				uses: hashicorp/setup-terraform@v1

+			- name: Terraform Init
+				run: terraform init

+			- name: Terraform Format
+				run: terraform fmt -check

+			- name: Terraform Plan
+				run: terraform plan

+    - This workflow will automatically trigger on all pull requests into the master branch and generate Terraform execution plan for the proposed change.
+The pull request approver can then easily review the change without having to pull the branch and generating the execution plan locally.

+- Step 3.3: Example of Apply changes on merge
+  - Create another file terraform-apply.yml in the workflows subfolder.

+		name: Terraform Apply

+		on:
+		push:
+			branches: [ master ]

+		jobs:
+		terraform:
+			runs-on: ubuntu-latest

+			env:
+			ARM_CLIENT_ID: feadf2df-afd7-4d70-bb4d-594b5dcabdae
+			ARM_CLIENT_SECRET: ${{secrets.TF_ARM_CLIENT_SECRET}}
+			ARM_SUBSCRIPTION_ID: 475a2aea-10e5-4288-abc9-9efd4f3dc215
+			ARM_TENANT_ID: 2988608b-70b9-4911-9303-78aadfa95034

+			steps:
+			- uses: actions/checkout@v2

+			- name: Setup Terraform
+				uses: hashicorp/setup-terraform@v1

+			- name: Terraform Init
+				run: terraform init

+			- name: Terraform Apply
+				run: terraform apply -auto-approve

+	- This workflow will automatically deploy changes merged to the master branch.
+You’d want to make sure that the master branch is protected and all changes successfully pass the pull request validation before they get merged.

+- Step 3.4: Create the repository secret
+  -  The final step of the GitHub repo configuration is creating the TF_ARM_CLIENT_SECRET secret referenced by the workflows.
+  -  Navigate to the repository Settings page, then select Secrets in the left nav.
+Create a new secret TF_ARM_CLIENT_SECRET using the client secret value from step 1.3.
+  - For more details about the creation of GitHub secres are <a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets">here</a>